nekrutnikolai/minerwrangler/README.md

 git clone https://github.com/NikolaiTeslovich/minerwrangler.git && cd minerwrangler && chmod +x install1.sh && sudo ./install1.sh
 ```

-## Features
+- [x] One line to install
+- [x] Full control over your rig(s)
+- [x] Integrated with [OhGodAnETHlargementPill](https://github.com/admin-ipfs/OhGodAnETHlargementPill) (1080, 1080Ti & TITAN Xp—GDDR5X GPUs)
+> "ED (Ethereum Dysfunction) affects 1 in 10 NVIDIA GPUs in North America"

-* Simple and intuitive to use
+- [x] Simple and intuitive to use
-* Support for the latest & greatest version of Ubuntu Server LTS
+- [x] Support for the latest & greatest version of Ubuntu Server LTS
-* Firewall is enabled by default
+- [x] Firewall is enabled by default
-* Full control over your rig(s)
-* See that beautiful CLI
+- [x] Only a keyboard is required for initial install
+- [x] Beautiful CLI

 ## Tested on
 * **GPUs**